philosophy-simul/ibe_er_simulations/README.md

 * IBE-Standard (treats all evidence as certain)
 * IBE-Filtered (disregards low-certainty evidence)

-(Optional benchmarking rules such as Jeffrey Conditionalisation variants are discussed in the paper and also included here.)
+(Optional benchmarking rules such as Jeffrey Conditionalisation variants are mentioned in the paper and also included here.)

 Running the Simulations